Bjergsen: Team Liquid and 100 Thieves (2022–2023)

 In September 2021, Bjerg announced a desire to resume a player role, and a one month later, he rejected a contract renewal offer from TSM, and announced he would be leaving the team.
 On 24 November 2021, Bjerg joined Team Liquid.

 Bjerg made his debut with his new team in the 2022 Lock–In, which Team Liquid won, defeating Evil Geniuses 3–0.
 Bjerg earned player of the series in the final match.
 Despite having a roster of superstars, Team Liquid failed to make the finals of either split in the 2022 LCS season and the team was disbanded after that season.
 Bjerg joined 100 Thieves for the 2023 LCS season, reuniting with former TSM teammate Doublelift.
 After being upset early in the playoffs of the 2023 Spring split by Golden Guardians, Bjerg announced his retirement from League of Legends on 8 April 2023.

 Coaching career

-In October 2020, after a seven–year career with Team SoloMid, Bjerg retired from professional play and transitioned to the head–coach position for TSM.
+In October 2020, after a seven-year career with TSM, Bjerg retired from professional play and transitioned to the head coach position for TSM.
 Bjerg dismissed speculation that his retirement was prompted by TSM's disappointing performance at the 2020 Worlds, saying that he had been planning it for some time.
 On November 21, TSM signed Tristan "PowerOfEvil" Schrage from FlyQuest to replace Bjerg in the midlane.
-This new TSM squad, with Bjerg as their coach, finished second in Spring and first in Summer, but despite regular season success, Team SoloMid did not succeed in playoffs, and placed fifth in Lock-In, third in the Mid-Season Showdown, and fourth in Summer, losing to Cloud9, Team Liquid, and Cloud9, respectively.
+This new TSM squad, with Bjerg as their coach, finished second in the Spring Split and first in the Summer Split, but despite regular season success, TSM did not succeed in playoffs, and placed fifth in Lock-In, third in the Mid-Season Showdown, and fourth in the Summer Split, losing to Cloud9, Team Liquid, and Cloud9, respectively.
 As a result, Bjerg's team did not attend Worlds.